chrisnharvey/movie-notifications/CONTRIBUTING.md

 Thank you for considering contributing to Movie Notifications!
 Please review the entire guide before sending a pull request.

+## Etiquette

+This project is open source, and as such, the maintainers give their free time to build and maintain the source code held within.
+They make the code freely available in the hope that it will be of use to other developers.
+It would be extremely unfair for them to suffer abuse or anger for their hard work.

+Please be considerate towards maintainers when raising issues or presenting pull requests.
+Let's show the world that developers are civilized and selfless people.

+It's the duty of the maintainer to ensure that all submissions to the project are of sufficient quality to benefit the project.
+Many developers have different skillsets, strengths, and weaknesses.
+Respect the maintainer's decision, and do not be upset or abusive if your submission is not used.

 ## Bug Reports

 To encourage active collaboration, we strongly encourage pull requests, not just bug reports.
 "Bug reports" may also be sent in the form of a pull request containing a failing test.